 Quick and easy Sweet Potato Skillet recipe loaded with seasoned potatoes, beans, peppers, and corn, simmering in juicy diced tomatoes, finished with a squirt of lime juice, and melted cheese.
-Garnish with avocado, salsa, and your other favorites!
+Garnish with avocado and salsa for delicious healthy dinner!

 Table of contents